IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-ivi-service.md

  * The configuration specifies the service host implementation and the list of interfaces
  * implemented by this service host.
  */
-val accountServiceHost = IviServiceHostConfig(
+val accountServiceHost by extra {
+    IviServiceHostConfig(
         // Needs to match with the name of the builder class. serviceHostBuilderName = "AccountServiceHostBuilder",
         // The module with the implementation of the service host builder class. implementationModule = ExampleModuleReference("services_account"),
         interfaces = listOf(
             IviServiceInterfaceConfig(
                 serviceName = "AccountService",
                 // The module with the service interface. serviceApiModule = ExampleModuleReference("serviceapis_account")
             )
         )
     )
+}
 ```

 The deployment configuration uses `ExampleModuleReference` that resolves a module name into the